Frequently Asked Questions (FAQs)

 - Your email was too long.
 As a rule of thumb, your email should not be longer than 3 – 5 sentences maximum and you should get to the point right away.

-- You message was not understandable for the ricipient.
+- You message was not understandable for the recipient.
 You can check this by putting yourself in the recipient’s spot: Does somebody who doesn’t know your current situation understand what you are talking about?
 For example, if you talk about “my exam” without giving any specific information, the recipient will not know which exam you mean.
 It should be possible for the recipient to understand your request without asking you any questions back for clarification.

 - You have not signed your email with your full name (first name(s) and last name(s)) and student number.